 In the United States, approximately one in eight persons 14 to 49 years of age is infected with HSV-2.
-The virus remains for life once infection has occurred, and prevalence rates generally increase with age due to cumulative sexual exposure [37].
-Most people infected with genital herpes have not been diagnosed, and many with undiagnosed HSV-2 have minimal or no signs and symptoms, but shed virus intermittently in the anogenital area [38].
-As a result, most genital herpes infections are transmitted by people who are unaware they are infected or are asymptomatic when transmitting.
-The risk of transmission is highest when outbreaks develop with new blisters in the anogenital area [3; 36].
+Human infection persists throughout life, and prevalence rates in the population increase by age group due to cumulative sexual exposures [37].
+Most people infected with genital herpes go undiagnosed.
+While many of those who harbor HSV-2 have minimal or no signs and symptoms, viral shedding recurs intermittently from anogenital sites [38].
+As a result, most genital herpes infections are transmitted by individuals who are unaware of their infection or asymptomatic when infectious.
+Risk of transmission is highest when a new crop of vesicles erupts in the anogenital area [3; 36].

-HSV-1 and HSV-2 cannot be cured, and even when infection is dormant, the virus remains sequestered in peripheral nerve ganglia from which it can periodically emerge.
+There is no curative treatment for HSV-1 or HSV-2; even when infection is dormant, the virus remains sequestered in peripheral nerve ganglia, from which it periodically emerges as new lesions.
 Management of genital herpes should address the chronic nature of the disease instead of strictly focusing on treating the genital lesions during acute episodes.
-Pregnant women, especially those with new-onset genital herpes during pregnancy, may pass the infection to their newborns, causing life-threatening neonatal HSV, an infection that affects the infant's skin, brain, and other organs [3; 36].
+New-onset or reactivation genital herpes during pregnancy may lead to infection of the newborn, causing life-threatening neonatal HSV, an infection that affects the infant's skin, brain, and other organs [3; 36].